codeearn/arabidopsis-maf-cap-accessions/README.md

 - **visualfreq.R**: Run this to make the alignment visualization.
 - **mapalignment-phylogeny.R**: Run this to make the alignment, visualization.
 - **generatemRNAs.py**: Run this to extract the corresponding mRNAs.
+- **genome-annotation-visualizer.R**: Run this to make the visualization of the genomic features.
+You can find the code here also [evoseq](https://github.com/sablokgaurav/evoseq-genome-informatics) and here also [genome-annotation](https://github.com/sablokgaurav/genome-annotation-visualizer)

 **How to read this github repository**